argoproj/argo-workflows/docs/data-sourcing-and-transformation.md

       ...
 ```

-If you are the manager of the Argo controller and you would like to force your users to always offload transformations to pods, you can specify so in [workflow restrictions](workflow-restrictions.md).
-This can be used as a security or prevention measure to protect the controller from large transformations that may explode its memory usage.

 ## Spec

 A `data` template must always contain a `source`.
 Current available sources:

 * `artifactPaths`: generates a list of artifact paths from the artifact repository specified
-* `raw`: reads raw input.
-This is useful when passing data to the template as an input parameter:

-    ```yaml
-    - name: collect-artifacts
-      inputs:
-        parameters:
-          - name: processed
-      data:
-        source:
-          raw: "{{inputs.parameters.processed}}"
-        transformation:
-          - expression: "map(data, {# + \".collected\"})"
-    ```

 A `data` template may contain any number of transformations (or zero).
 The transformations will be applied serially in order.
 Current available transformations:

 * `expression`: an [`expr`](https://github.com/antonmedv/expr) expression.
 See language definition [here](https://github.com/antonmedv/expr/blob/master/docs/Language-Definition.md).
 When defining `expr` expressions Argo will pass the available data to the environment as a variable called `data` (see example above).